Red Bank ReUnion Band: In period costume, this band conducts an entertaining and informative session on the music and instruments of the 19th century.

-Candle Dipping: People in the early 1800s made candles from the tallow or animal fat in a hand dipped process.
+Candle Dipper: People in the early 1800s made candles from the tallow or animal fat in a hand dipped process.

 Weaver: Peggy Taylor first learned to weave in 1976 in New Harmony, Indiana.
 Today, Peggy creates work from linen, cotton and wool, often spinning wool yarn from the fleece of her own flock of Shetland sheep.

 Rope maker: The original Harmonist rope walk stretched 1100 feet.
 The Harmonists grew hemp to make rope.
 Along the rope walk they stretched it out to dry and also to twist it.

 1800s Doctor: Albert Roberts presents an interactive 19th century medical presentation.
 Albert Roberts will share his strange and obscure medical and scientific knowledge of the 18th & 19th centuries.